sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     > **IMPORTANT**: Make sure you don't have another application with the name `web` in your space!
 If you do, use a different name and adjust the rest of the tutorial according to it.

-5. Inside the `web` folder, create a subfolder `resources`.
+5. In the `web` folder, create a subfolder `resources`.
 This folder will provide the business application's static resources.

-6. Inside the `resources` folder, create an `index.html` file with the following content:
+6. In the `resources` folder, create an `index.html` file with the following content:

     ```HTML
     <html>